Faridmhp/A-simple-payments-site/README.md

 ***Project description***
-A simple payments site like Zelle, paypal, venmo ect.
+A payments site like Zelle, paypal, venmo ect.
 Users will be able to register, and send payments to other registered users.
 Users will see a public feed of who has sent a payment.

     2 Collections in database
         Collection to store transactions/payments